lutsen/lagan/README.md

 - Adding search options and/or routes
 - JSON API
 - Media upload property type
-- Add many-to-many relations
 - Adding extended user login and rights management stuff
-- Drag-n-drop interface for the position of objects
+- Drag-n-drop interface for the position of entries
 - Add a logger: https://github.com/Flynsarmy/Slim-Monolog
+- Replace "object" with "entry" in cases where entry is clearer (in property repo's)

 Editor:

-- Objects in left side menu: Go to object overview or add new one
+- Models in left side menu: Go to entries overview or add new one
-- Home: latest edited objects
+- Home: latest edited entries

 Lagan is a project of [Lútsen Stellingwerff](http://lutsen.land/) from [HoverKraft](http://www.hoverkraft.nl/), and started as the backend for [Cloud 9](https://www.cloud9.world/).